-4.9 How did the ACT contribute to the project?
+4.7 How did the ACT contribute to the project?

 The ACT has been involved since the beginning of the project, providing input on many aspects of the project.
-The ACT was initially formed for the Southern Project (I-73 between I-95 and the Myrtle Beach Region), and agency involvement was done in the same format for this project.
+The ACT was initially formed for the Southern Project (I-73 from I-95 to the Myrtle Beach Region), and agency involvement was done in the same format for this project.
 The ACT followed the same process agreement and participated in the same manner as it did in the previous project.
 Several major decision points in which the ACT was involved included defining the Purpose and Need, developing alternatives, evaluating the alternatives, giving input on the Preferred Alternative, and determining the mitigation needed to adequately offset impacts.
 The ACT met on a regular basis for meetings, workshops, and a field trip.
-During the meetings, ACT members were informed of the latest updates on the project, discussed issues they had with the project, made decisions by consensus voting, and worked together to determine the best alternatives for the project.
-In the end, the ACT process resulted in an improved and more informed decision by incorporating agency comments and input into the process early, rather than after a draft EIS was completed.
+During the meetings, ACT members were informed of the latest updates on the project, discussed issues they had with the project.
+In the end, the ACT process resulted in an improved and more informed decision by incorporating agency comments and input into the process early, rather than after the DEIS was completed.

-4.10 Were there any meetings with agencies prior to the formation of the ACT?
+4.8 Were there any meetings with agencies prior to the formation of the ACT?

-All previously mentioned agencies were formally invited by letter to be cooperating agencies and members of the ACT.
-Meetings prior to the first ACT meeting were held between the Project Team and NOAA, SCDAH, SCDHEC, SCDNR, and USEPA to discuss the project.
+All previously mentioned agencies were formally invited by letter to be cooperating agencies and members of the ACT; refer to Appendix A. Meetings prior to the first ACT meeting were held between the Project Team and NOAA, SCDAH, SCDHEC, SCDNR, and USEPA to discuss the project.
 The initial meetings between these agencies and the Project Team pertained to the formation of the ACT, and occurred in May and June of 2004.
 The agencies received a brief overview about the project, as well as an anticipated level of involvement as cooperating agencies and as members of the ACT.
 In addition to these meetings, the project was presented to the Southeast Natural Resources Leaders Group on July 13, 2004.

-4.11 Who participated in the ACT meetings and contributed to the project?
+4.9 Who participated in the ACT meetings and contributed to the project?

 Each agency designated representative(s) to be ACT members and to give input on the project.
 The ACT had a total of 42 members from various agencies.
 Several members were involved for only a portion of the ACT process and were replaced by other representatives from their agency.
 Each agency had only one vote in the ACT process.
-A list of ACT members is found in Table 4.4 (refer to page 4-13).
+A list of ACT members is found in Table 4.4.